 The Adam Thoroughgood House (circa 1680) is one of the oldest brick homes America.
 This Virginia Beach VA house got its name from an indentured servant (indentured servant were freemen who paid off their debts by agreeing to work as a servant for 7 years) who became wealthy through raising tobacco.
 His success story made him a symbol for the power of hard work in achieving upward mobility in the new nation.
 Affiliated with the Chrysler Museum, the house offers tours inside and in the gardens.

 Hours: Tues-Sat 10 am-5 pm; Sun 1 pm-5 pm.
-Admission: $4 for adults, $3 for seniors, $2 for student/kids 6 and up.
+Admission: $5 for adults, $4 for seniors, $3 for student/kids 6 and up.
 Free for kids under 6.
 They offer group discounts and free parking.
+You can also get a combo ticket (good for admission to Lynnhaven House and the Francis Land House too) for $9.

 This museum is for the birds...literally.
 Devoted to wildfowl (seagulls, herons, geese, cardinals, and any other type of bird imaginable) the museum features artwork and wooden carvings of—you guessed it—birds.